ALI ALMOSSAWI

 Leadership begins from the heart, and from a place of sincerity.
 I care about building beautiful, intuitive products.
 And I care about lightening the burden of every person or team who depends on me.

 Over the years, I've had the great pleasure of helping dozens of MIT students and alumni with career advice and mentorship.
-If you're feeling stuck in your career, I'm currently open for 1-on-1 sessions.
+If you're feeling stuck in your career and are an MIT alum, reach out to me through the MIT Advisor Hub.

 I'm reachable at ali@almossawi.com.
 For inquiries about Bad Choices, please contact Seth Fishman at The Gernert Company.
 For inquiries about the print editions of Bad Arguments or Loaded Language, please contact Karen Giangreco at Experiment Books.